 - Oral medications.
-Steroids are given for moderate or severe exacerbations, and antibiotics are used to treat infections such as bronchitis and pneumonia; sometimes antibiotics like Azithromycin are given long term for its anti-inflammatory effects.
+Steroids are given for moderate or severe exacerbations, and antibiotics are used to treat infections such as bronchitis and pneumonia; sometimes antibiotics are given long term for anti-inflammatory effects.
 Other medications that can improve breathing and relax airways are phosphodiesterase-4 inhibitors.

 - Oxygen supplementation.
 This helps to keep oxygen saturation in the normal range in advanced disease.

 - Non-invasive ventilation.
 This is used in severe disease to decrease the work of breathing, improve oxygenation and blow out excess carbon dioxide.